J Dilla

-James Dewitt Yancey (born February 7, 1974 – February 10, 2006), better known by the stage names J Dilla and Jay Dee, was an American record producer, rapper, and composer.
-He emerged from the mid-1990s underground hip hop scene in Detroit, Michigan, as a member of the group Slum Village.
-He was also a founding member of the Soulquarians, a musical collective active during the late 1990s and early 2000s.
-He additionally collaborated with Madlib as Jaylib, releasing the album Champion Sound.
-Yancey's final album was Donuts, which was released three days before his death.
-He was also known for producing The Pharcyde album Labcabincalifornia.
+James Dewitt Yancey (February 7, 1974 – February 10, 2006), better known by the stage names J Dilla, Jay Dee, or simply Dilla, was an American record producer, rapper, and composer.
+He emerged from the mid-1990s underground hip-hop scene in Detroit, Michigan, as a member of the group Slum Village.
+He was a founding member of the Soulquarians, a musical collective active during the late 1990s and early 2000s.
+Yancey and Madlib collaborated as the duo Jaylib, releasing the album Champion Sound.
+Yancey's final album, Donuts, was released three days before his death.
+He was also known for producing the Pharcyde album Labcabincalifornia.

 Yancey died at the age of 32 from a combination of TTP and lupus.
-Although his life was short, he is considered to be one of the most influential producers in hip hop and popular music.
+Despite a short mainstream career, he is widely considered to be one of the most influential producers in hip-hop and popular music.
 J Dilla's music raised the artistic level of hip-hop production in Detroit.
 According to The Guardian, "His affinity for crafting lengthy, melodic loops peppered with breakbeats and vocal samples took instrumental hip-hop into new, more musically complex realms."
-In particular, his approach to drum programming, with its loose, or "drunk", style that eschews the use of quantization, has been influential on producers and drummers.
+Yancey's approach to drum programming, often cited as a loose, or "drunk", style that eschews the use of quantization, has been influential on producers and drummers.

 Biography

 Early life

 Yancey grew up in Detroit, Michigan.
 The family lived in a house on the northeast corner of McDougall and Nevada, on the east side of Detroit.
 Yancey's parents had musical backgrounds; his mother, Maureen "Ma Dukes" Yancey, is a former opera singer and his father, Beverly Dewitt Yancey, was a jazz bassist, and performed Globetrotters half-time shows for several years.
 Yancey's mother said that he could "match pitch perfect harmony" before he learned how to speak.

-Along with a range of other musical genres, Yancey developed a passion for hip hop music.
+Along with a range of other musical genres, Yancey developed a passion for hip-hop music.
 After transferring from Davis Aerospace Technical High School to Pershing High School, his classmates T3 and Baatin joined him in rap battles; the three later formed the rap group Slum Village.
 Yancey also took up beat-making using a simple tape deck as the center of his studio.
 In his teenage years, he "stayed in the basement alone" to train himself to produce beats with his growing record collection.